mhtvsSFrpHdE/yet-another-gpu-partition-guide/06_OptimizeRemotePerformance.md

 Also there is a config in Nvidia Profile Inspector to allow you turn on shader cache for OpenGL apps if you interested

 ### Vulkan applications
-Vulkan doesn't play well with DXGI capture and dual monitor setup at same time
+Vulkan doesn't play well with sunshine DXGI capture and dual monitor setup at same time
-You need to start Vulkan apps in dual monitor, after open Vulkan, turn off Hyper-V Video secondary monitor temporary
+You need to start Vulkan apps in dual monitor, after open Vulkan,
+turn off Hyper-V Video secondary monitor temporary to get best video capture performance
+After Vulkan apps exit, switch back to dual monitor to allow you open other non DirectX apps
 I have scripts do this quick in `Tools\Vulkan`

 ### YUV420 vs YUV444